cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         print(traceback.format_exc())
 {% endhighlight %}

-If we include some database interaction in the `StdOutListener`, tweets can be directly fetched from the stream.
-Additionally, giving a `bound_box` of coordinates such as bb = [2.52490234375, 50.6976074219, 5.89248046875, 51.4911132813] allows us to only collect tweets in some area.
-Calling `api.stream(bb)` then continuously writes these out.
+As can be seen, we can give this method some filter; either a `str` or a `list`.
+The list functions as a bound box for coordinates, such as bb = [2.52490234375, 50.6976074219, 5.89248046875, 51.4911132813]  (for Belgium).
+This will allow you to only collect tweets in some area.
+Alternatively, passing a string will result in the keyword filter I discussed above.

+As I mentioned in the introduction of this post, the stream only allows for a small percentage

 # List of id's